ankitthakur/LocationManager/README.md

 For safety usage, I have used encrypted Sqlite https://github.com/ankitthakur/encrypted-core-data/

 So for background trigger, if we will not be able to view the logs on console, then also don't worry, just open the DB and read the debug logs.
+For opening db, I have currently set password as `sample`.
+If you want to change the password for usage, then you can change it in `EncryptedDB.swift`

 Pre-requisites